Datagniel/langchain-provider-ollama/README.md

     pip install git+https://github.com/Datagniel/langchain-provider-ollama.git

-Also, you need to have a Ollama preinstalled, which you can get from [here](https://ollama.com/download).
+Also, you need to have Ollama preinstalled, which you can get from [here](https://ollama.com/download).

 ## Preview